 We like to think that as with all things Zen, there is an ebb and flow in the unending journey to find that ultimate place of peace and companionship.

-The band ZEN, formed in 2002, signifies a fifteen year musical journey that has included the lives of many.
-In the fifteen years we have shared the collective endeavor that is ZEN, we have watched children grow into beautiful, young adults, witnessed the transformation of young college-age musicians growing into their own families, and even felt ourselves grow older and wiser.
+The band ZEN, formed in 2002, signifies a eighteen year musical journey that has included the lives of many.
+In the eighteen years we have shared the collective endeavor that is ZEN, we have watched children grow into beautiful, young adults, witnessed the transformation of young college-age musicians growing into their own families, and even felt ourselves grow older and wiser.

 ZEN music is not an individual matter, but a collective endeavor.
 It involves the music, the listeners, those who want to share space with us.
 The host band of the High Land Jam (also now in its 15th year), ZEN welcomes a family that has gathered here for as long as we are old.